D-Sen/BLOX/README.md

 ## Getting Started:

-Visiting the 'app' will take you to a blank board, or whatever blocks are already setup in the database.
-The 'All Blocks' link at the top of the page will show the main 'board'.
-Logging in will enable you to Add blocks to the board, via the 'ADD BLOCK' link at the top.
-You may click on a block to see its details.
-In the blocks' details screen, you may click 'UPDATE' to change the blocks colors'.
-To add a message, type in text in the 'CONTENT' text box then click on 'ADD MESSAGE'. _Its recommended any added messages fit within the block size.
-The text box does accept and understand 'returns'._ You may also click on the 'X' next to a message to delete a message attached to a block. _Only the top-most message will be displayed on the 'BOARD'.
+Visiting the 'app' (or clicking the 'ALL BLOCKS' link at top of the page ) will take you to the BOARD, shwoing whatever blocks are already setup on the board (in the database).
+Logging in will enable you to Add blocks to the board, edit blocks already on the board, or add messages to those existing blocks.
+To add a new block to the board, click the 'ADD BLOCK' link in the top bar.
+You also may click on a block to see its details.
+On the blocks' details screen, you may click 'CHANGE BLOCK DETAILS' to change the blocks colors', change the color of any message text, or add a URL direct link to an image that display within the block.
+To add an image link to a block, you will need a DIRECT URL to an image.
+These are usually acquired by 'right-clicking' an image on a webpage and choosing 'Copy Image Link'.
+The images' size' will be reduced to 95x95 pixels to fit within their occupying block.
+Please see the warning text in the blocks' details page regarding using messages & images in the same block.
-In this section include the link to your deployed game and any instructions you deem important.

-## IceBox:
-* Ability to add image links to embed into block
+To add a message/message text to a block, type your message in the text box then click 'ADD MESSAGE'. _Its recommended any added messages fit within the block size.
+The text box does accept and understand 'returns'._ You may also click on the 'X' next to a message in the message list to delete a message attached to a block. _Only the top-most message will be displayed on the 'ALL BLOCKS' board.

-## Features added since last update
+## Feb 14th 2023 update

 # Major Changes

+* Image links can now be added 'into' blocks.
+The images will be reduced to 95x95 size to fit within their occupying block.
+Please see the warning text in the blocks'  details page regarding using messages & images in the same block.

+## Feb 13th 2023 update

+# Major Changes

 * Added ability to choose either black or white text color for the block message
+* Image links can now be added 'into' blocks.
+They

 # Minor Changes

 * NAV BAR
     1. Added App name
     2. Centered nav bar text